 It’s probably happened to everyone to leave work and realize there’s not that much to eat in the fridge back home.
 So you need to do a bit of shopping which eventually turns into getting groceries for the entire week.
 And when you reach the cash register you don’t have any bags with you.
 There’s definitely some at the cash register, but we’re really trying to avoid using plastic bags.
 I made everything fit in my Nayo EXP, after expanding the backpack.
 And I must say it was a lot more comfortable to carry everything back home.

-Now, I’m not saying you should get this backpack to put your groceries in it.
+Now, in this Nayo EXP review I’m not saying you should get this backpack to put your groceries in it.
 Because it’s a really nice backpack, designed with a lot of care and attention to detail, and I was so scared I will damage it.
 What I’m really saying is that the Nayo EXP backpack is capable of adapting to everything you need it for.

 Nayo EXP review conclusion